1. Take the GRE/GMAT now!

 - The Program only considers the quantitative score, so you should focus your studies on that section although you must take entire exam.
+If you are an international student, your verbal score may be substituted for TOEFL or IELTS if 146 or higher.
 Submit scores to Texas A&M.

 - The GRE/GMAT is offered throughout the year, however, it’s important to keep in mind that scheduling the GRE/GMAT usually involves about a 2-week lead time.

 - Students may take the exam all the way up to the deadline if needed, since the unofficial scores will be received immediately upon finishing the exam.

 - The GRE offers free practice test software called PowerPrep, which can be very helpful to students.

 - In light of COVID-19, both the GRE and GMAT can be taken online.
 We recommend taking the exam 30 days prior to the admission deadline to allow time for an exam retake if necessary.
 We recommend the GRE as it immediately gives the unofficial score; the GMAT can take up to 7-10 days to receive.

 The following MS in Quantitative Finance prerequisites are required to be completed by the end of the Texas A&M Spring Semester, but are not required at the time of admission:

 - Calculus I & II (Engineering Calculus I & II is also accepted)